aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_2.rst

 Statistics
 ==========

-This section continues to build upon the previous example and adds features that allow to compute runtime statistics on the MARTe2 signals.
+This section continues to build upon the previous example and adds features that allow computing runtime statistics on the MARTe2 signals.

-The MARTe2-components offers two GAMs that can be used to implement statistics:
+The MARTe2-components repository offers two GAMs that can be used to implement statistics:

 - :vcisdoxygenmccl:`StatisticsGAM`, provides average, standard deviation, minimum and maximum of its input signal over a moving time window.

 - :vcisdoxygenmccl:`HistogramGAM`, computes histograms from the input signal values.

-In this example, the ``StatisticGAM`` is used to compute the average and standard deviation of the cycle time, while the ``HistogramGAM`` is used to compute a histogram of the cycle time values.
+In this example, the ``StatisticsGAM`` is used to compute the average and standard deviation of the cycle time, while the ``HistogramGAM`` is used to compute a histogram of the cycle time values.

 .. note::
     The number of bins of the HistogramGAM is computed using the output signal number of elements.
 The size of the bin is automatically computed as :math:`(MaxValue - MinValue) / (NumberOfElements - 2)`.
 This size is cast to the input signal type and thus may lead to rounding errors.

-    In case the input signal is an integer it is recommended to satisfy the equation above such that the size of the bin is also an exact integer.
+    In case the input signal is an integer, it is recommended to satisfy the equation above such that the size of the bin is also an exact integer.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-5.cfg
       :language: c++